Edit

 .WithReferences())

-Although this step is not technically required (if not configured, Orleans will scan all assemblies in the current folder), developers are encouraged to configure this.
-This step will help Orleans to load user assemblies and types.
+Although this step isn't technically required (if not configured, Orleans scans all assemblies in the current folder), we encourage you to configure it.
+This step helps Orleans load user assemblies and types.
 These assemblies are referred to as Application Parts.
-All Grains, Grain Interfaces, and Serializers are discovered using Application Parts.
+Orleans discovers all Grains, Grain Interfaces, and Serializers using Application Parts.

-Application Parts are configured using IApplicationPartManager, which can be accessed using the ConfigureApplicationParts extension method on IClientBuilder and ISiloHostBuilder.
+Configure Application Parts using IApplicationPartManager, accessible via the ConfigureApplicationParts extension method on IClientBuilder and ISiloHostBuilder.
 The ConfigureApplicationParts method accepts a delegate, Action<IApplicationPartManager>.

 The following extension methods on IApplicationPartManager support common uses:

-Assemblies added by the above methods can be supplemented using the following extension methods on their return type, IApplicationPartManagerWithAssemblies:
+Supplement assemblies added by the above methods using the following extension methods on their return type, IApplicationPartManagerWithAssemblies:

-Type discovery requires that the provided Application Parts include specific attributes.
-Adding the build-time code generation package (Microsoft.Orleans.CodeGenerator.MSBuild or Microsoft.Orleans.OrleansCodeGenerator.Build) to each project containing Grains, Grain Interfaces, or Serializers is the recommended approach for ensuring that these attributes are present.
+Type discovery requires the provided Application Parts to include specific attributes.
+Adding the build-time code generation package (Microsoft.Orleans.CodeGenerator.MSBuild or Microsoft.Orleans.OrleansCodeGenerator.Build) to each project containing Grains, Grain Interfaces, or Serializers is the recommended approach to ensure these attributes are present.
 Build-time code generation only supports C#.
-For F#, Visual Basic, and other .NET languages, code can be generated during configuration time via the WithCodeGeneration method described above.
-More info regarding code generation could be found in the corresponding section.
+For F#, Visual Basic, and other .NET languages, you can generate code during configuration time via the WithCodeGeneration method described above.
+Find more info regarding code generation in the corresponding section.